Welcome to Our Blog Hiking Ontario's Bruce Trail

 Rejoining the Bruce Trail

 A few minutes outside of town we found re-route signs for the BTC pointing us down a gravel track by the name of Sideroad 4B, which led us to undertake a steep climb back up the escarpment.
 This reroute soon had us trekking along fence lines and an old stone wall along the access road to the southern edge of the Old Baldy region and back to the main Bruce Trail route.
-Unfortunately, after this climb we turned onto the 4th Line A concession, which we followed for only ten or fifteen minutes before turning once again onto the Artemesia-Euphrasia Townline, which took us back to the roadway only slightly south of Kimberly.
+Unfortunately, after this climb, we turned onto the 4th Line A concession, which we followed for only ten or fifteen minutes before turning once again onto the Artemesia-Euphrasia Townline, which took us back to the roadway only slightly south of Kimberly.
 As a result, we felt as though the last hour’s walk from Kimberley had been for nothing.

 Continuing on, the trail navigated through fenced boundaries and soon plunged back to the ridge line of the forested escarpment, weaving up and down the steep topography past creeks and a waterfall.
 The highlight of this section was that at one point we could see the towers of the Eugenia Hydro facility, as well as water towers, pipelines, and hydro lines, which spanned the valley.
 This facility has apparently been in operation since 1915 and is used to pump water from Lake Eugenia.
 The industrialized footprint of this facility served as a reminder of the immense ways that we have transformed the landscapes of the nation, even amid so many protected spaces and conservation areas.